awsdocs/aws-transfer-user-guide/doc_source/key-management.md

 ## Generate SSH keys<a name="sshkeygen"></a>

-You can set up your server to authenticate users using the service managed authentication method, where user names and SSH keys are stored within the service\.
+You can set up your server to authenticate users using the service managed authentication method, where usernames and SSH keys are stored within the service\.
 The user's public SSH key is uploaded to the server as a user's property\.
 This key is used by the server as part of a standard key\-based authentication process\.
 Each user can have multiple public SSH keys on file with an individual server\.
 For limits on number of keys that can be stored per user, see the [AWS service quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) in the *AWS General Reference*\.

 As an alternative to the service managed authentication method, you can authenticate users using a custom identity provider\.
 This allows you to plug in an existing identity provider using an Amazon API Gateway endpoint\.
 For more information, see [Authenticating using an API Gateway method](custom-identity-provider-users.md#authentication-custom-ip)\.